Thursday, August 28, 2025

 Tuesday, August 12, 2025

-THE SHIFT OF THE DIGITAL AGE: When the Machine Creates, Is There Still Room for the Human Touch?
+When the Machine Creates, Is There Still Room for the Human Touch?

 I feel as though I keep having to relearn a new skill just to stay ahead, to keep up with the times, because if I don’t, I’ll be left behind.
 It wasn’t too long ago that knowing Photoshop was a big deal.
 I remember growing up and just learning how to use a computer, having to get used to typing because writing by hand was all I knew.
 I didn’t even have a cellphone at one point, before high school, because it didn’t exist at an affordable price, and back then, the internet wasn’t even a thing, at least not accessible from the comfort of my home.